A wide back doesn’t only make your upper body look good, but it has many benefits for your posture and overall fitness.

 However, you need to be quite familiar with the right exercises that target back width, which is why I decided to write this article for my fitness clients and readers.

-I’ve trained many natural bodybuilders over the last decade, and based on much trial and error, I’ve listed down the best exercises that’ll have your back look wide and strong.
+I’ve trained many natural bodybuilders over the last decade, and based on much trial and error, I’ve listed down the best back training that’ll have your back look wide and strong.

 Let’s jump in.